Learn something new every day

 A motion detector is a device that monitors a field of view and performs a function if motion is detected within that field.
 The function might be to trigger the opening of a door, as in the case of a grocery store; start a videotape machine for surveillance; turn on floodlights; or sound an alarm.
 A motion detector might detect motion through the use of optics or acoustics and can be passive or active.

 Passive infrared (PIR) motion detectors are commonly used inside homes, linked to security systems.
 The unaided human eye cannot see infrared light, but the human body generates an infrared signature in the form of heat.
-A passive motion detector does not emit signals, but monitors the temperature of the field of view looking for changes in the infrared spectrum.
-A human body moving through the field can trigger the motion detector to sound an alarm, call a monitoring agency, or perform another function.
-When used in conjunction with surveillance or security systems, motion detectors are just one part of the total system.
+A PIR does not emit signals, but monitors the temperature of the field of view looking for changes in the infrared spectrum.
+A human body moving through the field can trigger the device to sound an alarm, call a monitoring agency, or perform another function.

 Another kind of active motion detector is used at grocery stores to automatically open the doors for customers.
-This type of motion detector emits radar pulses; monitoring the time it takes the energy to bounce back.
-When any object disrupts the radar’s reflection, the motion detector triggers a device that opens the doors.
+This emits radar pulses; monitoring the time it takes the energy to bounce back.
+When any object disrupts the radar’s reflection, the detector triggers a device that opens the doors.

 Other active motion detectors emit ultrasonic acoustic waves to detect motion.
 Any object moving across that plane will disturb the acoustic signature and change the picture.
 The human ear cannot detect ultrasonic waves, but certain animals are sensitive to ultrasonic signals.